microsoft/code-with-engineering-playbook/automated-testing/synthetic-monitoring-tests/readme.md

 # Synthetic Monitoring Tests

-Synthetic Monitoring Tests are a set of functional tests that run alongside the core product to verify its health and resilience, at runtime.
+Synthetic Monitoring Tests are a set of functional tests that target a live system in production.
+The focus of these tests, which are sometimes named "watchdog", "active monitoring" or "synthetic transactions", is to verify the product's health and resilience continuously.

 ## Why Synthetic Monitoring tests [The Why]